 Before homes can be Indoor airPLUS qualified, they must earn the ENERGY STAR Certified Home label.
 This is, of course, the U.S. Government-backed symbol for energy efficiency.

-With an ENERGY STAR build as the core, the builder then incorporates the home design and construction features needed to meet the Indoor airPLUS specifications.
+With an ENERGY STAR build as the core, the builder incorporates the home design and construction features needed to meet the Indoor airPLUS specifications.

 Independent third-party inspectors are employed to ensure compliance with the rigorous guidelines and specs.